Edit by Dalan Overstreet

 Most concerning is that there doesn’t seem to be a larger narrative in place.
 After The Avengers, Marvel was clearly building towards a conflict with Thanos.
 Ideally, after using Steppenwolf in Justice League, DC would be working to establish Darkseid.
 Seriously, what was the point of emphasizing such a marginal character with no direct connection to any JL member if it wasn’t to lead somewhere larger?
 “Ideally”, was the key work as that thread seems almost dead for now.
 In DC’s defense, there was an after-credit scene that teased the Legion of Doom.
 Still, speaking as a fan for this, who wants more of Jesse Eisenberg’s Lex?

 If you look at the DCEU’s film slate, it doesn’t give much clues on where the franchise is going.
 Movies in production include a Harley Quinn solo, Nightwing, Gotham Sirens, and a Black Adam solo.
 Other than Wonder Woman ‘84 and Suicide Squad 2, there doesn’t seem to be any solid plans for sequels.
 Another reason to suspect the studio just wants as many characters in play as soon as possible.

-When considering this, it is no mystery why actors like Cavill can’t see a future with DC.
+It is no mystery why actors like Cavill can’t see a future with DC.
 Other than Gal Gadot’s Wonder Woman, there doesn’t really seem to be anything concrete in place for anyone else.
 We are also hearing rumors Ben Affleck may also exit.
 This one isn’t particularly new, but given Cavill’s departure it seems far more certain.
-DC needs a cohesive plan for its’ universe that emphasizes the depth of its’ characters as opposed to the quantity of characters, and it needs it five years ago.
+DC needs a cohesive plan for its universe that emphasizes the depth of its characters as opposed to the quantity of characters, and it needs it five years ago.
 Until the studio nails something down, be ready for more “what the Hell?” in the future.